sara-nl/Intro-to-HPC/README.md

-# SURF Research Bootcamp Hands-on introduction using a supercomputer
+# SURF Hands-on introduction using a supercomputer

 Training material for the Hands-on introduction using a supercomputer